An Online Joint Optimization-Estimation Architecture for Distribution Networks: Numerical Results

 The real-time voltage trajectories of the system over four days without voltage regulation is given in Fig.~\ref{fig:uncontrol_v}.
 The voltage limits are set to 1.045 and 0.95 p.u.
 This particular network has a significant over-voltage situation if no voltage regulation is enforced.
 We implement the proposed online joint OPF-SE Algorithm \ref{algorithm:online_OPF-SE algorithm} to achieve the voltage regulation over time, with the objective to minimize the amount of the real power curtailment and the reactive power compensation from the available PVs (i.e., $C_t^{\textrm{OPF}}(\mathbf{p}_t,\mathbf{q}_t) = \|\mathbf{p}_{t,\textrm{av}} - \mathbf{p}_{t}\|_2^2 + 3\|\mathbf{q}_{t}\|^2_2$).
 For the inputs of the SE problem, the measurements within the OPF-SE algorithm include the voltage magnitude measurements at nodes 6, 7, and 24, as shown in Fig.~\ref{fig:37node}, with the measurement noise subjected to a Gaussian distribution with zero mean and 1\% standard deviation.
 Additionally, we also include the pseudo-measurements for all nodal injections (i.e., active and reactive power) with significant noise (e.g., zero mean and 50\% standard deviation of real values), which guarantees the full observability of the SE problem.
 The voltage information of the whole network is instantaneously fed back to the online OPF gradients via dual variable updates every second based on the online estimation results.
 The gradient step sizes are set to $\alpha_{\textrm{OPF}} = 8\times 10^{-4}$, $\alpha_{\textrm{SE}} = 9\times10^{-4}$ and $\alpha_{\tau} = 3\times10^{-3}$ for primal updates and $\alpha_{\textrm{OPF}} = 5\times 10^{-3}$ for dual updates.
+The simulation takes $1.3030\times 10^4$ seconds to perform the proposed online joint stochastic OPF-SE algorithm for 318,800 updates (nearly 4 days) in 1-second resolution via the MATLAB interface with MATPOWER \cite{zimmerman2011matpower} on a laptop with 16GM of memory and a 2.8GHz Intel Core i7.
+One OPF-SE joint update takes 0.0412 seconds (on average) in computation time for every 1-second update in practice.
+This also includes the time for solving the nonlinear power flow via MATPOWER to simulate the response of the distribution networks to the online DER dispatch decisions. \\